 Timo le gbagbe Ilu Ogere

-Curled from the Archive of Ologere of Ogere, His Royal Highness, Oba Oladele Ogunbade
+The ancient history of Ogere Remo was curled in the Archive (12th August 2008) of Ologere of Ogere, His Royal Highness, Oba Oladele Ogunbade of blessed memory.

 Support InfoStride News' Credible Journalism: Only credible journalism can guarantee a fair, accountable and transparent society, including democracy and government.
 It involves a lot of efforts and money.
 We need your support.
 Click here to Donate